rootwork/responsive-tables-builder/README.md

 `data` is where you put all of the raw data you're going to be formatting, in YAML files.
 A sample file is included.
 If you're not familiar with YAML, there are [lots](https://blog.stackpath.com/yaml/) of [guides](https://www.codeproject.com/Articles/1214409/Learn-YAML-in-five-minutes) and [many implementations](https://yaml.org/).
 While JSON is probably better for data generally, YAML is easier to format quickly, and there are [JSON-YAML converters](https://www.json2yaml.com/).

-`templates` contains the template files that will format your data.
+`templates` contains the Handlebars template files that will format your data.
 Generally you shouldn't need to edit these.

 `styles` contains the Sass partials that control the styling of your data tables.
 Feel free to crack these open if you want to fully customize the CSS styling of your display.